Jacque's Blog - Corner Topics

 Our goal is to ensure we always have a community where athletics and academic not only coexist but sustain and energize each other.
 We want to be a place where professors send student-athletes congratulatory notes after games and coaches routinely ask them what they learned in class that day.
 We want to recruit student-athletes who say they are looking for the chance to attend a college with an outstanding academic reputation and still play for a strong and competitive team.
 When we do these things-we have a winning combination!

-Why Grey Matter(s) at Doane College
+Why Grey Matter(s) at Doane University

 To a scientist, grey matter is simply a component of the central nervous system-brain cells involved in muscle control, sensory perception, memory, emotions, speech, and yes, reasoning.
-But to us at Doane College, grey matter is more than that.
+But to us at Doane University, grey matter is more than that.
 It's where knowledge is stored and learning occurs, and in that respect, GREY MATTER does MATTER!

 One thing students and parents look at when selecting a college is the "quality" of the academic program.
 But how can they ascertain "quality" and what does "quality" mean?